Hélmer Herrera: Surrender and death

 On September 1, 1996, Herrera turned himself in to the Search Bloc (Bloque de Busqueda), a unit of the Colombian National Police.
-Herrera was the last of the 4 leaders of the Cali Cartel to be captured.
+Herrera was the last of the four leaders of the Cali Cartel to be captured.
 He was sentenced to 6 years and 8 months in prison for drug trafficking charges, which was extended to 14 years in 1998.

 Once in prison, Herrera reportedly changed his lifestyle and devoted himself to football, becoming the sports organizer in the prison and sponsoring football tournaments.
 He also began a bachelor's degree in business administration.
 Although he was supposed to be in the maximum security wing of the prison, Herrera visited the other wings, where he would meet with his lawyers.
 On November 6, 1998, Rafael Ángel Uribe Serna, 32, got inside the prison and went to the football pitch where Herrera was playing.
 Uribe was reportedly drunk, but apparently Herrera stopped the game upon seeing him and went to greet him.
 After hugging Herrera, Uribe took out a gun and shot him seven times in the head.
 Uribe was caught by other inmates and then taken away by the prison guards, while Herrera was moved to a hospital where he died.

 There are a number of possible motives for Herrera's assassination.
-These include old vendettas from members of the Norte del Valle Cartel, in particular a man known by the alias of JJ, by orders of Wilber Varela, who apparently had been the victim some days earlier of an assassination attempt by the Cali cartel leaders and the collaboration between Herrera and DEA for betraying Orlando Henao, chief of the Norte del Valle Cartel and Varela's boss.
+These include old vendettas from members of the Norte del Valle Cartel, in particular a man known by the alias of JJ, by orders of Wilber Varela, who apparently had been the victim some days earlier of an assassination attempt by the Cali Cartel leaders and the collaboration between Herrera and DEA for betraying Orlando Henao, chief of the Norte del Valle Cartel and Varela's boss.
 Other hypotheses point to Herrera's long-time conflict against communist guerrillas.
 The assassin, Uribe, had been a personal adviser of Herrera's for 10 years and was a frequent visitor.
 Uribe declared that he had decided to kill Herrera because he had threatened Uribe's family when Uribe was unable to kill Víctor Carranza as Herrera had ordered.
-These declarations, however, were found unreliable, and probably a stratagem to take attention away from the real masterminds.
-The most accepted hypothesis is that Uribe was actually acting under the orders of the Norte del Valle cartel who were angry with Herrera for having released information about them, and who had been eager to take up the business left behind after the capture or death of the Cali cartel leaders.
+These declarations, however, the police investigating the murder found this story unreliable, and newspaper articles at the time suggested it was a stratagem to take attention away from the real masterminds.
+An alternate theory aired in the aftermath of the killing suggested Uribe was actually acting under the orders of the Norte del Valle cartel who were angry with Herrera for having released information about them, and who had been eager to take up the business left behind after the capture or death of the Cali Cartel leaders.
 Uribe was also the uncle of brothers Luis Enrique and Javier Antonio Calle Serna, the "Comba" brothers, who took hold of the Norte del Valle cartel after Varela died.
 Uribe himself was assassinated in October 2009.